Indigestion encompasses a vast array of symptoms in the upper digestive tract, including:

 These symptoms are known collectively as dyspepsia, and this occurs in up to 10% of the adult population.
 At least half of these seek medical help, and dyspepsia accounts for 40% of referrals to a gastroenterologist.

-Dyspepsia can be classified as:
+Dyspepsia can be classified in three ways:

 · ‘Reflux-like’ if heartburn or chest pain predominate